AlexanderShushunov/upsource/README.md

 Upsource image
 =============
+https://www.jetbrains.com/upsource/help/2.0/install_on_linux.html - describes the installation steps.

 **it does not work yet**

-Brings the Upsource repository browser and code review tool to Ubuntu using the phusion/baseimage image.
+Brings the Upsource repository browser and code review tool to Ubuntu.
 (a fork of gmetal/upsource)

 To use it: